 Q: How does Dengue septic shock present?

-Dengue septic shock occurs as the patient defervesces and lasts two to three days.
+A: Dengue septic shock occurs as the patient defervesces and lasts two to three days.
 A massive plasma leak occurs, leading to pleural effusions, ascites and hypovolemic shock.
 Patients also develop thrombocytopenia and DIC with massive hemorrhage.
 Treatment is supportive with red cells and judicious fluids.

 Resources for Updated Tropical Diseases Management